wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/windows-plan/includes/review-benefits-stay-current.md

 ### Phases

-- **Plan**.
-During this phase, you will define readiness criteria to pass through each of the Prepare and Deploy phases, and determine what needs to be updated by performing an assessment of your environment.
+- **Plan**: During this phase, you will define readiness criteria to pass through each of the Prepare and Deploy phases, and determine what needs to be updated by performing an assessment of your environment.
 You’ll prioritize applications, define go or no-go criteria, and put together a list of infrastructure tools, agents, or settings that should be updated during the next phase.
 At this point, you can also learn from previous Windows deployments to further reduce the effort, time, and cost for subsequent Windows 10 feature updates.

-- **Prepare**.
-In this phase, you’ll assign appropriate test approaches to your important and critical applications, and test applications that must work during Pilot deployment.
+- **Prepare**: In this phase, you’ll assign appropriate test approaches to your important and critical applications, and test applications that must work during Pilot deployment.
 You also update infrastructure and configuration defined earlier in the plan phase.
-Based on compatibility data and critical app testing, you put together a list of devices that you’ll use for a Pilot deployment.
+Based on compatibility data and critical app testing, you put together a list of devices that you’ll use for a pilot deployment.

+- **Deploy**: In this phase you deploy the update across your organization.
+There are two parts to the Deploy phase:

-- **Pilot deployment**.
-Your organization deploys the update on targeted devices to find any problems ahead of a wider deployment.
+    - **Pilot**: Your organization deploys the update on targeted devices to find any problems ahead of a wider deployment.
 At the end of this phase, you ensure that you’ve tested infrastructure, settings, and applications as defined in the plan phase, and certify that the update can be pushed to Broad deployment across the organization’s environment.
 If the update includes new capabilities, you ensure that they are all tested during this phase.

-- **Broad deployment**.
-The update is pushed to the broader environment so that all devices are up to date.
+    - **Broad deployment**: The update is pushed to the broader environment so that all devices are up to date.
 You capture any learnings from this phase so that you can use them in the plan phase for the next update cycle.
 This will help you improve the update process in the next cycle.

 ### Workstreams